Davsan88/guidesAndNotes/aws_practitioner.md

 Points of Presence (PoPs) are data centers used by AWS to deliver low-latency content to users globally, primarily through services like CloudFront and Route 53.

+### PoP's Tier 1

+Tier 1 PoPs are strategically located to provide optimal performance and reliability for content delivery and other global services.